-A huge number of the community have asked for it and currently 59 out of 79 Victorian Councils provide green bins.
+A huge number of the community support it and currently 59 out of 79 Victorian councils provide green bins.
 Diverting ‘green’ or ‘organic’ waste from landfill is the most important waste management priority at local, state and national level.
-Currently, more than half (approximately 5,600 tonnes) of what we throw in our rubbish bins is green waste.
-Introducing a third green bin is expected to reduce the amount of waste we send to landfill by 39%, which will improve the environment, extend the life of our landfills and ensure Council meets legal requirements set out by the State Government and Environmental Protection Authority.
+Currently, more than half (approximately 5,600 tonnes) of what we throw in our rubbish bins is garden and food waste.
+Introducing a third green bin is expected to reduce the amount of waste we send to landfill by 39 per cent, which will improve the environment, extend the life of our landfills and ensure Council meets legal requirements set out by the Victorian Government and Environmental Protection Authority.

-When would the 3 bin system be introduced?
+When will the 3 bin system be introduced?

-What sort of things go in a green bin?
+What sorts of things go in a green bin?

 What else will I get to help me use my green bin properly?

-Everyone who receives a green bin will also get a kitchen caddy and biodegradable bags, to easily collect and dispose of food scraps.
-Clear, easy to follow information will also be provided to every business and household so they can use their green bins properly.
+Everyone who receives a green bin will also receive a kitchen caddy and compostable bags, to easily collect and dispose of food scraps.
+Clear, easy to follow information will also be provided to every business and household.

-How often would the green bin be emptied?
+How often will the green bin be emptied?

 The 240L green bin will be emptied weekly.
-Your 240L yellow recycling bin will continue to be emptied fortnightly and your 120L red rubbish bin will switch to a fortnightly collection.
+Your 240L yellow recycling bin will continue to be emptied fortnightly and your 120L red landfill bin will switch to fortnightly collection.

 How should nappies be disposed of?

-With a move to a fortnightly 120L rubbish bin service, parents or guardians concerned about odours from babies’ nappies could consider double-bagging nappies when disposing of them.
+With a move to a fortnightly 120L red landfill bin service, parents or guardians concerned about odours from nappies can consider double-bagging nappies when disposing of them.
 Another option could be to utilise scented rubbish bags, which are widely available.
 Nappy manufacturers also recommend that any solid waste is scraped into the toilet before disposing of them.

-No. The success of the 3 bin system relies on all households adopting a green bin.
-Businesses may have the option to opt-out of the service.
+No. The success of the 3 bin system relies on all households and businesses adopting a green bin.

 Contact our Waste Management team on (03) 5018 8100